ianstlaurent/river_change_analysis/README.md

 ## 2. Description

 This package allows for quick visualization of key river morphological features using Landsat Imagery.
-In addition, users can quickly obtain a rough estimation of annual and cumulative erosion and accretion of a river section over years or decades.
+In addition, users can quickly obtain a rough estimation of annual and cumulative erosion/accretion of a river section over a period of years or decades.

 ## 3. Installation